open-feature/open-feature-operator/docs/annotations.md

 The following annotations are used by the operator to control the injection and define configuration of the flagd sidecar.

 ### `openfeature.dev/enabled`
 When a value of `"true"` is provided, the operator will inject a flagd sidecar into the annotated pods.
+Example:
 ```
     metadata:
     annotations: